kkalass/rdf_mapper/README.md

   - `IriTermMapper`: For IRIs (e.g., URIs, URLs)
   - `LiteralTermMapper`: For literal values (strings, numbers, dates)

-- **Node Mappers**: For complex objects with multiple properties
+- **Resource Mappers**: For complex objects with multiple properties
-  - `IriNodeMapper`: For objects with globally unique identifiers
+  - `GlobalResourceMapper`: For objects with globally unique identifiers
-  - `BlankNodeMapper`: For anonymous objects or auxiliary structures
+  - `LocalResourceMapper`: For anonymous objects or auxiliary structures

 ### Context Classes

-- `SerializationContext`: Provides access to the NodeBuilder
+- `SerializationContext`: Provides access to the ResourceBuilder
-- `DeserializationContext`: Provides access to the NodeReader
+- `DeserializationContext`: Provides access to the ResourceReader

 ### Fluent APIs

-- `NodeBuilder`: For conveniently creating RDF nodes with a fluent API
+- `ResourceBuilder`: For conveniently creating RDF nodes with a fluent API
-- `NodeReader`: For easily accessing RDF node properties
+- `ResourceReader`: For easily accessing RDF node properties

 ## Advanced Usage